Soundbirds/bbb/readme.md

       library(googleVis)
       library(RCurl)

-      # usStates <- JRWToolBox::gitAFile("nytimes/covid-19-data/master/us-states.csv", 'csv', verbose = TRUE) # Code below from my JRWToolBox::gitAFile() function
       # Note the need to use 'https://raw.githubusercontent.com' without 'blob', but with 'master' in the URL.
-This has to be correct, otherwise the reuslt is html code or something broken.
+This has to be correct, otherwise the result is html code or something broken.

       usStates <- read.csv(textConnection(getURL("https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-states.csv")))
       usStates$date <- as.Date(usStates$date)